 Born on January 5th of 1968 this car was shipped to Porsche Cars Pacific the Bay Area distributor.
-It was sold new to a doctor who lived next to The Presidio in San Francisco.
+It was sold new to a doctor who lived in San Francisco.
 I imagine seeing this car on the streets of downtown SF in the background of a Woody Allen movie.
-The original owners name and address are listed on the Kardex and the house is still there.
 We found this car a couple years ago in a neglected state, owner apparently deceased, last registered in 2009.
 What was amazing is that it wears original paint on most of its panels and it had no rust anywhere indicating a car that has been stored in a garage most of its life.
 1968 was the first safety and emissions car - the DOT rules in USA had finally caught up to the German cars, they were required to make the engines run cleaner and improve the safety of the occupants.
 The safety side included head rests to prevent whiplash, break away mirror, padded dash and controls, seat belts now standard, side markers to prevent side crash, brighter white instruments for easier visibility, outside door handles with guard to prevent doors opening in a crash, and headlights with no glass in front of them.
-These 68s are the last of the early cars, last of the short wheels base, they have many 1 year only features
+These 68s are the last of the early cars, last of the short wheels base, they have many 1 year only features.

 Body - ORIGINAL PAINT ORIGINAL PAINT!
 So rare to find an original paint car.
 This car wears most of its original paint, the driver door and decklid have been re-painted while the rest of the car is original paint.
 It has been buffed before we acquired it, looks like the last person burnt through the paint in a couple places.
 We did a complete buff with better equipment and now the car shows very well and still retqins some of the patina sheen.
 The couple paint flaws - we could airbrush blend the primer away or leave it as it is, up to the next owner.
 Original paint means no accident damage and a car that fits together well - looks at the gaps and the fitment of the lights, turn signals and horn grilles - so perfect.
 All glass is original - Sigla windshield and clear Sekurit side and rear glass.
 Window frames and alloy trim is ALL original, first year of aluminum window frames.
 Bumperettes are original vented type with good rubber trim.
 Original Hella headlights, Bosch USA side markers, and Bosch turn signals are in excellent shape.